-To apply for USMLE Step 1 and/or Step 2 CK, use ECFMG's Interactive Web Applications (IWA).
-A complete application consists of the on-line part, which you complete using IWA; verification of your student or graduate status by your medical school; and any other required documents.
-You should read the detailed overview and instructions that accompany the application for examination in IWA before you begin working on the application; these resources will help you plan the timing of your application and outline any necessary items (such as official signatures) that require advance planning.
+You can apply for USMLE Step 1 and/or Step 2 CK via ECFMG’s on-line services.
+You should read the detailed instructions for the application for examination before you begin working on the application; these resources will help you plan the timing of your application and outline any necessary items (such as official signatures) that require advance planning.

 Important Note: You should also consider deadlines imposed by the National Resident Matching Program (NRMP) and graduate medical education (GME) programs.
 It is solely the responsibility of the applicant to complete the required exams in time to meet deadlines imposed by the NRMP and/or GME programs.
 Since the number of applicants seeking to complete these exams may exceed the spaces available in time to meet those deadlines, there is no guarantee that sufficient spaces will be available for all applicants to meet deadlines imposed by the NRMP and/or GME programs.
 ECFMG assumes no liability of any kind if an applicant does not complete the exams in time to have results available to meet NRMP and/or GME program deadlines.
 See Examination Results for information on scoring turnaround times.

 For all exams, there is an examination fee.
 For Step 1 or Step 2 CK, there is an additional international test delivery surcharge, if you choose a testing region other than the United States/Canada.
 You must pay all applicable fees at the time you apply for examination.
 For the current exam fees and international test delivery surcharges, see the Fees page on the ECFMG website.